AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/edit-the-view-as-web-page-message.md

 >* Putting HTML in the text version
 >

 There you have it.
-Send out test emails to ensure&nbsp;formatting.
+Send out test emails to ensure formatting.

 ## Default "View as Web Page" Text {#default-view-as-web-page-text}